energy-dsi/dpn-flux-deployment/README.md

 ![img_1.png](img_1.png)

 Once you have obtained create a public DNS entry for the DPN software and Keycloak providing the External IP of the `istio-gateway` e.g. of DNS

 - data-sharing.YOUR_DOMAIN
 - keycloak-data-sharing.YOUR_DOMAIN
+- authorisation-data-sharing.YOUR_DOMAIN

 ### Step 4
 #### Setup Keycloak